Help us prevent the criminal exploitation of young and vulnerable people.

 If somebody you know shows any of these signs, they might be involved in county lines activity.

-- They often go missing from home or school
+- They often go missing from home, school or college

 - They carry weapons or know people that have access to weapons